US Taxes on Foreign Property: Buying & Selling Real Estate Abroad

 The other transaction that results from the sale of his principal residence is the gain or loss resulting from the currency exchange.
 This is calculated as follows:

-It will take more USD to pay off the foreign mortgage than originally anticipated at the date of purchase.
+It will take more USD to pay off the foreign mortgage than initially anticipated at the date of purchase.
 The result is a net loss of $52,785.
 Unfortunately, this loss is not deductible on John’s US expat taxes.

-The total impact on John’s US expat taxes resulting from the sale of his Chinese principal residence is zero.
+The total impact on John’s US expat taxes resulting from the sale of his principal Chinese residence is zero.
 He can exclude all gains associated with the sale of the property, and he incurred a loss on the currency exchange associated with the mortgage payoff, which cannot be applied to his other foreign income.